skyelynwaddell/skyelynwaddell/README.md

   <img src="https://drive.google.com/uc?id=14xqv5Vq1iSHgQblRQwoVmMGU7XPq05u4" style="width:230px"/>
 </div>

-### <div align="center">I'm a Student of Diponegoro University, Indonesia.
-Still in the process of learning in the world of Web Development</div>
+### <div align="center">I'm a digital creator and fullstack developer.
+I have worked on many projects of different genres, and this is my portfolio featuring my digital advents and creations.
+Thank you for taking the time to visit 🤖</div>

-- 🔭 I’m currently looking for internship
+- 🔭 Currently working on independent projects, such as mobile and computer games.

-- 🌱 I’m currently learning ReactJS and NodeJS
+- 🌱
 - ❓ You can Email Me Through [Here](mailto:indraniko20@gmail.com)
 - ⚡ Fun fact: My Waifu is a Snek <img src="https://drive.google.com/uc?id=1z7qDiym-ygiSM3F4u1xDKgxSeH0-qAfM" style="width:20px"/>

 <br/>
 <br/>

 ## Tech Stack